top of page

 • Medical care for a stray mama cat and kittens or mom and litter of puppies.

-• Repair the broken leg of a stray pup or cat that was hit by a car.
+• Repair of a broken leg for a stray pup or cat that was hit by a car.

 • Help regulate diabetes medication for an elderly cat/dog.